mmartign/OPC-UA-Generic-Client/README.md

 # OPC-UA-Generic-Client
-Generic C OPC-UA client able to read variables from an OPC-UA Server
+Generic C OPC-UA client able to read/write variables from/to an OPC-UA Server

 This is a generic OPC-UA client, based on Open62451 https://open62541.org/ library, able to get BOOL, (U)INT16, (U)INT32, (U)INT64, FLOAT, DOUBLE, STRING variable.